Soneji/docker-chromium/README.md

 **NOTE**: The Docker command provided in this quick start is given as an example and parameters should be adjusted to your need.

-Launch the Firefox docker container with the following command:
+Launch the Chromium docker container with the following command:
 ```
 docker run -d \
     --name=firefox \